jschnab/systems_design/instagram/README.md

 * `image_id` (partition key): uuid
 * `popularity`: counter

+Each image receives 10^1 likes and comments on average, so the partition size is 10^1, for a physical size of 10^2 bytes.
+With 10^11 images, the total table size is 10^13 bytes (10TB).

 Read queries 5 and 6 are satisfied by the `users` table, partitioned by user identifier (we are interested in a single user, and they are unique).